josuedelvalle/data_scientist_with_python/README.md

    - Perform a hypothesis test to determine if more goals are scored in women's soccer matches than men's.

       `pandas` `matplotlib` `pingouin` || `hypothesis testing`

+9. **Predictive Modeling for Agriculture** 🍏
+   - Dive into agriculture using supervised machine learning and feature selection to aid farmers in crop cultivation and solve real-world problems.
+A farmer reached out to you as a machine learning expert seeking help to select the best crop for his field.
+Due to budget constraints, the farmer explained that he could only afford to measure one out of the four essential soil measures.
+The expert realized that this is a classic feature selection problem, where the objective is to pick the most important feature that could help predict the crop accurately.

+      `pandas` `matplotlib` `sklearn` || `supervised machine learning` `skelarn - LogisticRegression()`